top of page

 • Need a recommendation for Collagen?
 Click here

-• I like things mildly sweet, so if 1 Tbsp of sweetener leaves the hot chocolate too bitter, add more to the taste.
+• I like drinks that are mildly sweet, so if 1 Tbsp of sweetener leaves the hot chocolate too bitter, add more to the taste.

-• The heavy whipping cream will only further the creaminess of the hot chocolate, but the collagen is a must for me as it mimics the texture I’d otherwise get using regular milk.
-That said, if you typically make your hot chocolate using water, feel free to omit the cream and the collagen.
+• The heavy whipping cream will only further the creaminess of the hot chocolate, but the Collagen is a must for me as it mimics the texture I’d otherwise get using regular milk.
+If you typically make your hot chocolate using water, feel free to omit the cream and the Collagen.

 Recent Posts